kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ```

 ## 29. explain extension methods.
+Static methods within static classes where we implement functionality that would otherwise clutter or be repeated (counter DRY) in main methods.
+Easier and cleaner to just call a helper method from outside.

 ## 30. what is reflection in C#?
 ## 31. What is managed or unmanaged code in .NET?
 ## 32. what are namespaces?